AVA: Attentive VLM Agent for Mastering StarCraft II: Baseline Implementations

 The critical Multimodal Priority Inference process then integrates visual features with tactical objectives through skill-aware natural language prompting:

-where $I$ is the current game screenshot capturing the visual battlefield state, $T$ is the text state description providing situational context, $H$ represents action history for temporal reasoning, $A$ is the set of unit annotations from the detection process, $Q$ is the tactical analysis prompt generated based on the skill plan, and $S$ is the current skill plan from the VLM Planner.
+where $I$ is the current game screenshot, $T$ is the text state description, $H$ represents action history for temporal reasoning, $A$ is the set of unit annotations, $Q$ is the tactical analysis prompt generated based on the skill plan, and $S$ is the current skill plan from the VLM Planner.
 The VLM outputs its analysis in structured natural language, integrating battlefield assessment with tactical prioritization.
-For example, in a complex scenario with multiple Protoss units facing diverse Terran forces, the system generates prioritized target assessments: \begin{mdframed}[backgroundcolor=verylightgray, linecolor=black, linewidth=1pt, roundcorner=10pt] Unit: Marine\textunderscore 1 (Tag: 7) \\ Reason: Aligning with our Focus Fire strategy, this unit's low health (45/45) makes it an ideal concentrated target.
-Swift elimination will reduce the enemy's overall damage output.

-Unit: Ghost\textunderscore 1 (Tag: 9) \\ Reason: Can severely impact our units with EMP or Snipe abilities, directly threatening our shield management strategy for the Archon.
-Early elimination is crucial for our planned skill execution. \end{mdframed}

-\subsection{Knowledge Integration through RAG}
+\subsubsection{Knowledge Integration through RAG}

-To enhance tactical decision-making with domain expertise, we implement a Retrieval-Augmented Generation (RAG) system that operates on the priority units identified through Multimodal Priority Inference.
+To enhance tactical decision-making with domain expertise, we implement a Retrieval-Augmented Generation system that operates on priority units identified through Multimodal Priority Inference.
 Given the priority unit set $U_{\text{priority}} \subseteq A$, we formulate the knowledge retrieval and integration process as:

-where for each unit $u$ with class $c_u$, we retrieve a knowledge tuple $K(u)$ consisting of unit specifications $s_u$ (attributes, statistics), matchup data $m_u$ (counter relationships), and tactical insights $t_u$ (competitive usage patterns).
+where for each unit $u$ with class $c_u$, we retrieve a knowledge tuple $K(u)$ consisting of unit specifications $s_u$, matchup data $m_u$, and tactical insights $t_u$.
 The retrieved knowledge is then integrated with the current game state through a context-aware generation process: